-US seizes pot-growing houses tied to China-based criminals
+U.S. seizes dozens of California pot-growing houses tied to China-based criminals

 Black-market pot operations have been a widespread problem in Northern California for at least a dozen years.
 Sacramento officials have estimated that there might be as many as 1,000 illegal grow houses in California’s capital city.

-Suburban tract homes are transformed with high intensity lights and irrigation pipes, gutted to add ventilation pipes and air filtration systems to vent the tell-tale smell through the attic, and stacked with tables full of marijuana plants that could produce multiple crops each year.
+Suburban tract homes are transformed with high-intensity lights and irrigation pipes, gutted to add ventilation pipes and air filtration systems to vent the telltale smell through the attic, and stacked with tables full of marijuana plants that could produce multiple crops each year.

 “It’s like industrial agriculture,” Scott said.